HarlowNg/Projects-and-Coursework/README.md

 # Projects-and-Coursework

-This repository contains selected projects completed throughout my Data Science coursework at the University of Illinois.
+This repository contains selected projects completed throughout my coursework at the University of Illinois.

 Topics include: